 6. Use Social Media to Make Genuine Connections with Clients

 Sales is a big focus of marketing, but it shouldn’t be the only goal.
 Another key facet is building relationships with customers.
 Thanks to their near omnipresence, social media platforms make it easy to connect with customers on a daily basis.

 While some of your content will be sales-oriented, make the most of your opportunity to develop genuine connections with customers.
 Engage in friendly conversations, share informative content, and maintain a consistent presence.
 When you act as an approachable resource, customers will be more inclined to seek you out for recommendations, support, and, when they’re ready, products or services.

 7. Connect the Stages of the Customer Journey

 As you encourage visitors to convert to lifetime customers, you must close the loop between marketing, sales, and support.
 The data you gather in platform analytics should inform your development of customer profiles and journey maps.
 Your customer profiles and journey maps should contribute to the development of social media and customer care content.
 Customer support conversations can help you fine-tune your sales material and inform future content and marketing campaigns.
 Social media engagement can result in positive word-of-mouth marketing to help capture customers in the search and consideration phases.

-With an Intelligent CX approach, each step of the journey informs every other step.
+With an Intelligent CX approach, each step of the journey informs every other step to promote brand loyalty.
 As you learn to optimize and connect those touchpoints, you can provide a smoother journey, increase customer acquisition, and boost LTV.

 Using the Customer Journey to Increase Customer Lifetime Value